 A possessive pronoun is one of the words like mine, yours, hers his…, in English, which are used instead of a noun to show that one person or thing belongs to another.
-Let’s see first what the possessive pronouns are in Spanish and how to use it.
+First, let’s see what possessive pronouns are in Spanish and how to use them.

 How to use possessive pronouns in Spanish

 - In the chart above you can see the Spanish possessive pronouns which agree with what they describe, NOT with the person who owns that thing.
 For example, el suyo can mean his, her, yours or theirs, but can only be used to replace a masculine singular noun.